 The standard question about support for redistribution fielded by the International Social Survey Program since the mid-1980s and by the European Survey Social since 2002 asks respondents whether or not they agree with the statement that "the government should take measures to reduce differences in income levels," providing for five possible responses: "strongly disagree," "disagree," "neither agree nor disagree," "agree" and "strongly agree."
-To facilitate the interpretation, the literature on preferences for redistribution commonly dichotomizes the answers and estimates the effects of individual and macro-level variables on the probability that an individual will agree or strongly with the statement in the question (references to be added).
+To facilitate the interpretation, the literature on preferences for redistribution commonly dichotomizes the answers and estimates the effects of individual and macro-level variables on the probability that an individual will agree or strongly with the statement in the question.

-As already noted by many scholars (references to be added), the standard question leaves a good deal to be desired.
+As already noted by many scholars (see Dallinger 2022), the standard question leaves a good deal to be desired.
 The question is ambiguous for several reasons.
-First, while in economic science, income refers to any flow of money an individual or household receives (and thus includes state benefits), the common use of the term refers specifically to inflows of money that are related to labour or capital and thus exclude state benefits.3 In that sense, some respondents - actually most if they use dictionary definitions of the word income -- might understand this question as a question about equalizing incomes from labour and capital and thus think of it as a question about predistribution (Hacker 2011), whereas virtually all research performed using claims to measure preferences for redistribution.
-Second, it is unclear whether or not the status quo is (or should be) a reference point for respondents when they answer the question.
-Quite likely, some respondents take this to be a question about whether or not government should do more to reduce income differences, but others may not, and whether or not the question is interpreted in this manner may well vary across countries.
-Relatedly, the question may solicit responses motivated by social desirability and different responses to the question may have as much to do with respondents' views of the appropriate role of government as their views about income inequality.
-Finally, support for redistribution measured in this manner is quite high in most countries and thus we might expect to be important ceiling effects at work.
-For any and all of these reasons, it is far from obvious that we should expect increases in
+First, while in economic science, income refers to any flow of money an individual or household receives (and thus includes state benefits), the common use of the term refers specifically to inflows of money that are related to labour or capital and thus exclude state benefits.
+In that sense, some respondents - actually most if they use dictionary definitions of the word income -- might understand this question as a question about

-3 The definition of income in the Oxford English dictionary is " That which comes in as the periodical produce of one's work, business, lands, or investments (considered in reference to its amount, and commonly expressed in terms of money)".
-Most other definitions also insist on the sources of the income and the fact that it does not include benefits, e.g.: " a gain or recurrent benefit usually measured in money that derives from capital or labor" (Merriam Webster dictionary).
-The same ambiguity exists in other European languages, but to varying degrees which, in addition to complicating the interpretation of the answers provided by respondents, limits the possibilities to make valid cross-country (and even sometimes within country) comparisons.
-For instance, the definition of the word " revenu " used in the French translation that has been asked in France and the francophone parts of Belgium and Switzerland refers specifically to labour and capital gains (e.g. Le Robert or Larousse dictionaries) whereas the word Einkommen used in the German, Austrian and Swiss German version of the questionnaire seem to correspond more closely to the economics definition of the word income as it refers to monetary inflows from all sources (see e.g. Duden, DWDS).
+5 The definition of income in the Oxford English dictionary is " That which comes in as the periodical produce of one's work, business, lands, or investments (considered in reference to its amount, and commonly expressed in terms of money)."
+Most other definitions also insist on the sources of the income and the fact that it does not include state benefits, e.g.: " a gain or recurrent benefit usually measured in money that derives from capital or labor" (Merriam Webster dictionary).
+The same ambiguity exists in other languages, but to varying degrees which, in addition to complicating the interpretation of the answers provided by respondents, may limit the possibilities to make valid cross-country (and even sometimes within country) comparisons.